Uncovering New Facts in the Cold Case Murder of Rebekah Gould

 Rebekah had traveled to Casey’s house from Fayetteville, where she was attending college, and spent time with him periodically throughout the weekend prior to her death.
 On Monday morning, Rebekah dropped Casey at his place of work in Melbourne at approximately 8am.
 Casey did not have his vehicle at his house that morning and needed a ride.
 Law enforcement stated he remained at work until approximately 4pm and insinuated he was cleared as a suspect, though they have not actually stated that as fact.

 After driving Casey to work that morning, Rebekah then stopped at a nearby gas station to buy a breakfast sandwich, before returning to Casey’s house.
-Surveillance video of her at the gas station depicts the last time she was seen alive in public.
 Her sister, who had driven with her from Fayetteville and was staying with her boyfriend nearby, was expecting Rebekah to pick her up around noon for the return trip, but Rebekah never showed up.

 Finding Rebekah’s Body